digitalwave/msc_retest/README.md

 Requirements
 ============

-To compile the code you need the pcre library (eg. `libpcre3-dev` package on Debian  Debian - this is the old version), and the autotools.
+To compile the code you need the pcre library (eg. `libpcre3-dev` package on Debian - this is the old version), and the autotools. `libmodsecurity3` supports `pcre2` too, so `pcre4msc3` supports `pcre2` engine too, if `libpcre2-dev` is available.

 Build
 =====